NREL/WETOStack/README.md

 ## Dependencies

-The Python packages required to build this project are listed in `requirements.txt`.
+The Python packages required to build this project, including those for the documentation site, are listed in `requirements.txt`.
-Additional dependencies for the documentation are in `docs/requirements.txt`.

 ## License